 West Central Initiative's grants serve to unite ideas and resources to help the people and communities of west central Minnesota create a better tomorrow.

-Perhaps the greatest value WCI provides is a way for people of all means to contribute to making their community a better place.
-In many west central Minnesota communities, citizens have joined together to raise funds for community projects by creating charitable funds, called component funds, with WCI.
+Perhaps the greatest value WCI provides is a way for all people to help make their community a better place to live.
+In many west central Minnesota communities, citizens have joined together to raise funds for local projects by creating charitable funds, called component funds, with WCI.
 Component funds are, by far, WCI’s largest grant stream.

 It starts with a conversation.